The bowel cancer screening kit can save your life. Put it by the loo. Don't put it off

 Face to Face Clinics

 Please try to attend your appointment alone, although one carer, friend or relative can attend as support.
+Please bring with you a list of any current medications.

 Colonoscopy